wp-plugins/contact-form-maker/readme.txt

 ###Features of the Contact Form Maker

 *   WordPress 3.0+
-*   7 field types of the Contact Form Maker
+*   7 field types of the Contact Form Maker.
 	*   Custom HTML
 	*   Text Input (10 sub-types)
 	*   Captcha